Access Rights

 RaceMap Access

-To link the participants data of a RACE RESULT 12 file to a Racemap, you need to use the simple API feature under Main Window > Access rights / Simple API
+To link the participants data of your event file to Racemap, you need to use the simple API feature under Basic Settings ⇒ Access rights / Simple API

 In the Type setting, select "Racemap Access".